Tips For Renting a Home

-Bear in mind laws do vary widely by state.
+Bear in mind laws can vary widely by state.
 Some states require precise language in their leases; others prohibit lease clauses standard in other states.
-Beyond the legal language itself, many states also require certain addenda and disclosures to be tacked onto the lease agreement.
+Beyond the legal language itself, many states also require specific addenda and disclosures to be tacked onto the lease agreement.

 Make sure your lease agreement covers sticking points such as who pays for which utilities and the tenant’s maintenance responsibilities.
 Those often include replacing the air filter every three months, mowing the grass weekly in the summer months, raking leaves in fall, shoveling snow, and maintaining fresh batteries in smoke and carbon monoxide detectors.